KeyMaster-/reminis/readme.md

   Only Proc nodes appearing before this one in the pipeline can be referenced.
   One element of this list can be -1, to reference the node immediately before this one in the pipeline.

+`calls`: list of functions
+> A list of functions called by `processor`.
+  Changes in the code of these functions will also invalidate this processor.

 `impure`: bool
 > If True, the function is always considered as changed, and thus re-computed every run.
   Any dependents will consequently also re-run.